-Unless you plan to enter the clergy, you may wonder — what can you do with a theology degree?
+Unless you plan to enter the clergy, you may wonder: What can you do with a theology degree?
 It just so happens that the study of theology provides an incredibly valuable, interdisciplinary skillset that’s ideal for a range of careers.

-Most course content within a college theology program will focus on the study of religion, its effect on world cultures, and the interpretation and analysis of religious texts.
+Most course content in a college theology program will focus on the study of religion, its effect on world cultures, and the interpretation and analysis of religious texts.
 Theology students not only build a strong academic connection to their faith, but also hone their skills in critical thinking, analysis, communication, logical debate, research, and maintaining objectivity.

 Graduates with theology degrees are attractive job candidates for churches and religious organizations, as well as for some law firms, schools and universities, nonprofits, and health systems.
 In truth, there is no shortage of workplaces that are looking for job candidates with a background in theology, especially if they have an advanced degree.